cmss13-devs/cmss13/tgui/docs/component-reference.md

 it is used a lot in this framework.

 **Event handlers.**
-Event handlers are callbacks that you can attack to various element to listen for browser events.
+Event handlers are callbacks that you can attach to various elements to listen for browser events.
 Inferno supports camelcase (`onClick`) and lowercase (`onclick`) event names.